Next Start Date

 SENCOs, teachers and school leaders

-The DfE NPQ registration portal is now open.
-You can register for your place here
+The NPQ registration portal will open on 26th June 2026.
+You will be able to register for your place here

 The National Professional Qualification for SENCOs is the mandatory qualification for SENCOs.
 Scholarship funding is available for teachers and leaders in publicly funded schools (including maintained nursery schools) and 16 to 19 educational settings in England for the NPQ SENCO.